Unsupervised Machine Learning Phase Classification for Falicov-Kimball Model: Results

 The fact that a simple PCA approach can identify differences between WL and AI just from the occupation snapshots seems puzzling.
 More standard approaches require investigating properties such as inverse participation ratio, entanglement, participation entropy, or thorough spectral analysis, just to name a few.
 However, in a closer analysis, the local PCA contains building blocks similar to some of these methods.
-For example, the $d$ configurations are observables calculated from single-particle energy eigenstates, and their subsequent EVR analysis resembles both the inverse participation analysis (see, e.g. Eq.~(6) in Ref.~\cite{zonda2019gapless}) and the analysis of the ratio in variances of the matrix elements of local observables in single-particle energy eigenstates (see, e.g. Sect.
+For example, the $d$ configurations are observables calculated from single-particle energy eigenstates, and their subsequent EVR analysis resembles both the inverse participation analysis (see, e.g., Eq.~(6) in Ref.~\cite{zonda2019gapless}) and the analysis of the ratio in variances of the matrix elements of local observables in single-particle energy eigenstates (see, e.g., Sec.
 II.B in Ref.~\cite{suntajs2023localization}).
-Although the details are different, the point is that the information is already in the particle snapshots.
-It remains to show that this information is also accessible by other unsupervised ML techniques.
+This aligns with the recent study by Vanoni and Vitale~\cite{vanoni2024analysis}, which established an analytical connection between the eigendecomposition of the sample covariance matrix and participation entropy.
+This connection has already enabled the use of this technique to investigate localization in the Anderson model on random regular graphs~\cite{vanoni2024analysis} and various one-dimensional systems~\cite{muzzi2024principal}.
+While the specific details may differ, the key insight remains: the necessary information is inherently present in the particle snapshots.
+The next step is to demonstrate that this information can also be effectively extracted using other unsupervised machine learning techniques.